Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Analytical framework: Information stored in synaptic connections

-Different synaptic connections within a neural network interact with each other and may influence coding beyond the information contained in a single connection.
-To study the collective coding paradigm of these connections, we focus on the mutual information between data and the joint activity of two connections, $ MI(\mathbf{w}; \mathbf{x}^l) $, where $ \mathbf{w} = (w_{ij}, w_{mn})^T $.
+Since neural firing activities within a network can be correlated, the corresponding connection weights are likely to exhibit statistical dependencies rather than being independent of one another.
+To study the collective coding by these connections, we focus first on the mutual information between data and pairs of connections: $ MI(\mathbf{w}; \mathbf{x}^l) $, where $ \mathbf{w} = (w_{ij}, w_{mn})^T $.
 This analysis requires knowledge of the distributions $ p(\mathbf{w}) $ and $ p(\mathbf{w} | \mathbf{x}^l) $.

 From the derivation in the single connection case, we obtain the marginals for each weight, which are given by: